reactjs/react.dev/src/content/reference/react/cache.md

 If you want to optimize cache hits across components, you'll need to define the memoized function in a scope that is accessible across multiple components.

 In the above example, each component <CodeStep step={1}>creates a new memoized version of `fetchTemperature`</CodeStep> that is only defined locally.
-This narrows the access to the memoized function to only the component in the module.
+This narrows the access to the memoized function to only the module.

 If both `AnimatedWeatherCard` and `MinimalWeatherCard` render for the same city, they will call different memoized functions that have separate cache look-ups.
 This is a missed opportunity for sharing work.